 So a structural engineer will need to provide calculations at the design stage to confirm how the new loadings can be safely accommodated.
 In some cases this might require investigations with trial pits excavated to confirm the adequacy of the foundations.

 In a typical conversion, new floor joists are placed alongside the existing ceiling joists in the loft and are supported each end by large steel beams positioned close to the eaves.
 The correct size of joists and steels must be determined by a structural engineer.

 In recent years a simpler solution has been developed which entirely dispenses with the need for manoeuvring enormously heavy steel beams in confined spaces and cutting into party walls.

 Instead a series of lightweight telescopic aluminium joists are placed alongside the existing ceiling joists.

 Known as Telebeams these also have the advantage of being able to provide support to modified roof structures without disturbing party walls.

-(MORE: Party Wall Act)
+(MORE: What you Need to Know About the Party Wall Act)

 Get the latest news, reviews and product advice straight to your inbox.

 Thank you for signing up to Homebuilding.
 You will receive a verification email shortly.